JearStar/Foodie/README.md

    ```

     locally within the `/frontend` folder.
 This will generate a `/build` directory located at `/frontend/build`.
 3. Upload this newly generated `build` directory to `/frontend` in the project on the ugrad server.
+The `build` directory is not uploaded to GitHub, nor are you able to run any `npm` commands on the ugrad server
+   so this must be done locally.
-4. Make sure the `.env` file on the ugrad server has the correct credentials for the database. i.e. change
+5. Make sure the `.env` file on the ugrad server has the correct credentials for the database. i.e. change
     ```
     ORACLE_USER=ora_YOUR-CWL-USERNAME
     ORACLE_PASS=aYOUR-STUDENT-NUMBER
     ```
-5. Run
+6. Run

    ```
    sh remote-start.sh